esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/01-Dev Environment setup.md

 ## Committing code
 Please note we are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 There are plugins for all major IDEs, so you can easily follow the convention.

-## Follow up
-Continue with the Startup Guide to learn how to start using esthesis Core.